 where $n$ is the total number of days.
 The denominator, $\frac{n(n-1)}{2}$, represents the count of elements in the upper triangular part of $D$ excluding the diagonal, effectively counting each pair of days once.

 We use the same ablation control group as in the Big Five personality trait analysis for the same reason.
-This is the version of Evolving Agents most similar in architectural description to past studies, hence it holds referential value.
+This is the version of Evolving Agents most similar in architectural description to past studies; hence it holds referential value.

-We use three Agents: Isabella, Benjamin, Sophia for a seven-day simulation within a Sandbox, calculating the behavioral differences between days.
+We use three Agents, Isabella, Benjamin, and Sophia, for a seven-day simulation within a Sandbox, calculating the behavioral differences between days.
 The analysis results of behavioral similarity are as follows:

-For Isabella, the activity level in the full architecture is 2.293, while the overall activity level in the ablated architecture is 1.416; for Benjamin, the overall activity level in the full architecture is 2.152, while in the ablated architecture it is 1.742; for Sophia, the overall activity level in the full architecture is 1.949, while in the ablated architecture it is 1.474.
+For Isabella, the activity level in the full architecture is 2.293, while the overall activity level in the ablated architecture is 1.416; for Benjamin, the overall activity level in the full architecture is 2.152, while in the ablated architecture, it is 1.742; for Sophia, the overall activity level in the full architecture is 1.949, while in the ablated architecture it is 1.474.
 It is evident that compared with the ablated Agent architecture, Agents in the full architecture exhibited more active behavioral changes.

 When specifically planning behavior in the Plan module, there are no differences in the input data composition between the full architecture and the ablated architecture of Agent planning.
-The only difference is that the full architecture agents receive evolved personalities every day, whereas the ablated architecture repeats the initial personality settings.
-This also indirectly verifies that personality differences are one of the reasons affecting changes in behavior patterns.
+The only difference is that the full architecture agents receive evolved personalities daily, whereas the ablated architecture repeats the initial personality settings.
+This also indirectly verifies that personality differences are one reason for changes in behavior patterns.